B-590.16.112 [2020-10] Glucose – Enzymatic Method

 Scope of Application

-Suitable for beers, mixed beer beverages, malt beverages and NAB
+Suitable for beers, mixed beer beverages, malt beverages and non-alcoholic soft drinks (NAB).

 Principle